2018 O'Brien Fellows

 Josée Boudreau is from Saint-Sauveur, a rural community in New Brunswick.
 In 1999, she obtained a Multimedia Presentations Creator diploma at the CCNB in Bathurst.
-She later pursued her studies and obtained a Web Graphic Designer/Developper and Programmer diploma at the Eastern College School of Business in Moncton.
-Upon graduating, in 2013, she received two awards of excellence for obtaining the highest mark in her program.
-She worked 11 years in the IT industry to later decide, in 2014, to pursue a bachelor's degree in psychology at the Université de Moncton.
+She later pursued her studies and obtained a Web Graphic Designer/Developer and Programmer diploma at the Eastern College School of Business in Moncton.
+Upon graduating in 2013, she received two awards of excellence for obtaining the highest mark in her program.
+After working 11 years in the IT industry, she decided in 2014 to pursue a bachelor's degree in psychology at the Université de Moncton.
 During her studies, she worked as a Research Assistant in the Cognitive Psychology Laboratory and in the Couples Research Laboratory.
-She is also one of the authors of 5 posters that were presented at conferences in Canada and in the United States.
+She has co-authored 5 posters presented at conferences in Canada and in the United States.

-Josée is the recipient of the Golden Jubilee Scholarship 2018 awarded by the province of New Brunswick for her academic excellence as well as one of the recipients of a Social Sciences and Humanities Research Counsel of Canada (SSHRC) scholarship, and a Natural Sciences and Engineering Research Council of Canada (NSERC) scholarship.
+Josée is the recipient of the Golden Jubilee Scholarship 2018 awarded by the province of New Brunswick for academic excellence, a recipient of a Social Sciences and Humanities Research Counsel of Canada (SSHRC) scholarship, and a Natural Sciences and Engineering Research Council of Canada (NSERC) scholarship.
 She is pursuing a Doctoral program in Clinical Psychology at the Université de Moncton in order to become a clinical psychologist.
 Josée is also currently a volunteer at the Dr. Georges-L.-Dumont University Hospital Centre where she visits and accompanies inpatients from the Extended Care unit.

 Kathryn’s dissertation research focuses on how people in inter-jurisdictional relationships (a specific type of long-distance relationship where a romantic partner works in one province but maintains a permanent residence in another) manage and maintain their romantic relationships.
 She is particularly excited about her research given the direct relevancy to Atlantic Canada, and New Brunswick in particular, where many people are involved in these types of relationships.
-She plans to share the results of her study both within the academic community, as well as the local community, with the goal of improving the experiences of inter-jurisdictional couples who face job-related mobility.
+She plans to share the results of her study with both the academic and local communities, with the goal of improving the experiences of inter-jurisdictional couples who face job-related mobility.
 Following the completion of her Ph.D., Kathryn hopes to practice as a Clinical Child Psychologist in New Brunswick.

 Marc was born and raised in Cap-Pele, New Brunswick.
-A hockey scholarship moved him from the French high school Loui-J.-Robichaud in Shediac, New Brunswick to a private school in Maine.
-But it was not until after a detour to the oil fields of Alberta did Marc find his way to Dalhousie University where he graduated with a Bachelor’s of Science with Honours in Physics and Mathematics.
+A hockey scholarship moved him from the French high school Louis-J.-Robichaud in Shediac, New Brunswick, to a private school in Maine.
+But it was not until after a detour to the oil fields of Alberta that Marc found his way to Dalhousie University, where he graduated with a Bachelor’s of Science with Honours in Physics and Mathematics.
 Discovering computer programming and realizing the potential and power of computational methods in physics led him to research that uses state-of-the-art supercomputers to simulate real materials on the scale of only a few hundred atoms.